ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 ###Batching
 Remote calls to a server are among the most expensive operations your application can make.
 The session optimizes this by batching all write operations it has tracked into a single call to the server, sent when `SaveChanges()` is called.
-This is the default behavior of the session; it doesn't have to be enabled.
+This is the default behavior of the session; it doesn't need to be enabled.
 This also ensures that all writes made to the database in a single session are executed as a single atomic transaction, no matter how many operations you are actually executing.

 {INFO:How to Disable Entity Tracking}